jsr0000/foundry-simple-storage/README.md

-## Foundry
+## Foundry Simple Storage

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**This was my first project in the foundry fundamentals course on cyfrin updraft.**

 Foundry consists of: